zuozhenggh/learning-library/developer-library/microservices-with-converged-db/polyglot/polyglot.md

-# Lab 3: Polyglot Microservices
+# Polyglot Microservices

 ## Introduction

 This lab will show you how to switch the Inventory microservice to a Python, Node.js or Java Helidon SE implementation while retaining the same application functionality.

+Estimates Lab Time -

 ![](images/architecture.png " ")

 ### Objectives

 -   Undeploy the existing Java Helidon MP Inventory microservice
 -   Deploy an alternate implementation of the Inventory microservice and test the application functionality

-### What Do You Need?
+### Prerequisites

-This lab assumes you have already completed Labs 1 through 4.
+- This lab assumes you have already completed Labs 1 through 4.

 ## **STEP 1**: Undeploy the Java Helidon MP Inventory Microservice